api-platform/docs/admin/handling-relations.md

 );
 ```

-The embedded data will be displayed as a text field: the admin cannot determine the fields present in it.
+The embedded data will be displayed as text field and editable as text input: the admin cannot determine the fields present in it.
 To display the fields you want, see [this section](handling-relations.md#display-a-field-of-an-embedded-relation).

 This behavior will be the default one in 3.0.